Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Modular Home Local/state building codes Permanent (like site-built) Not movable Treated like a traditional home by most providers

 The distinction between a mobile home and a manufactured home comes down to one date: June 15, 1976.
 That's when the U.S. Department of Housing and Urban Development (HUD) enacted federal construction standards.
-A factory-built home constructed before that date is technically a mobile home; anything built after is a manufactured home — even if people still use the terms interchangeably.
+A factory-built home constructed before that date is technically a mobile home, and anything built after is a manufactured home, even if people still use the terms interchangeably.
+All transportable sections of manufactured homes built after that date must carry a HUD certification label (commonly called a "HUD tag").

 Modular homes are a different category entirely.
 They are built in factory sections and assembled on a permanent foundation, must comply with the same local and state building codes as site-built homes, and are generally treated identically to traditional homes by home warranty providers.